This fun activity will teach Cub Scouts how to safely and correctly use hand tools and will give them an opportunity to practice their new skills.

 One of the many things I like about the Cub Scouting program is that it teaches our kids some great life skills.
 How to use basic hand tools is one of those skills.

-In fact, there are three adventures that include requirements for using tools safely.
+In fact, there are two adventures that include requirements for using tools safely.